\(\renewcommand\AA{\text{Å}}\)

 respond to selection of REFD Models data tree item.

-respond to selection of PWDR Reflections data tree item by displaying a table of reflections in the data window.
+respond to selection of PWDR or HKLF Reflections data tree item by displaying a table of reflections in the data window.

 respond to selection of PWDR/SASD Sample Parameters data tree item.